Valour FC: Stadium

-The club plays its home games at Princess Auto Stadium, a 33,234-seat Canadian football stadium.
+The club played its home games at Princess Auto Stadium, a 33,234-seat Canadian football stadium.
 The stadium opened in 2013 on the University of Manitoba campus next to University Stadium.
 The stadium is also used by the Winnipeg Blue Bombers and the University of Manitoba Bisons football team.

 Crest and colours

-The club's identity is heavily linked to the story of Winnipeg's Valour Road, and named to recognize Corporal Leo Clarke, Sergeant-Major Frederick William Hall, and Lieutenant Robert Shankland, who all lived on the same street and received the Victoria Cross for acts of bravery during the First World War.
+The club's identity was heavily linked to the story of Winnipeg's Valour Road, and named to recognize Corporal Leo Clarke, Sergeant-Major Frederick William Hall, and Lieutenant Robert Shankland, who all lived on the same street and received the Victoria Cross for acts of bravery during the First World War.

 The letter "V" in the centre of the crest emulates a folded medal ribbon and also represents the meeting of the Red River and Assiniboine River in Winnipeg.
 The right side of the "V" creates a "W" for Winnipeg, and the circle under the "V" is in the shape of the Victoria Cross medal.
 The wheat at the top of the crest represents Manitoba's agricultural industry.